aleshaleksey/fansys23/base-rules.md

       - Negate a devil's attempt to cast you into a another plane.
       - Negate a spirit's attempt to devour your essence.
       - Negate possession.

+- **Hit Threshold (HiT)**: A character has an armour class/hit threshold, this is a measure of how difficult its physical (or spiritual) form is to damage using targeted attacks.
+It can represent any combination of armour and evasive ability and is something of an abstraction of how hard a target is to damage with a targeted attack: A targeted attack either penetrates defences, with the potential o doing damage, (hit) or it does not.
+This is an abstraction that rolls evasion, deflection, and damage reduction by actual armour into one number.
+  1. Base HiT is calculated (for now!) as 10+[Static Bonus]+[SP ability bonus]+[MP ability bonus]+[cirumstance bonus].
+This has not been decided.
+      - Static bonus is the sum of inherent layers of defences:
+        - Dodge modifier (avoid the attack).
+        - Deflect modifier (deflect the attack, eg with a shield or parrying).
+        - Armour modifier (suit of armour).
+        - Hide modifier (thick skin, etc).
+      - SP ability bonus can modify dodge, deflect, and hide bonuses or provide a circumstance bonus.
+      - MP abilities can *substitute*, but not modify, any bonus.
+      - Circumstance bonus (or penalty!) is how your surroundings and condition affects you. eg. cover, fatigue, etc. Here bonuses stack unless they are from the same source. (eg, you can only have one bonus from cover, you can only have one penalty from viper poison etc.).

 - **Skills**: A character has skills.